-The type of felony case assignment is strongly influenced by the court's docketing system.
-For example, if the court uses a master calendar system for docketing, the prosecutor usually responds by using either a horizontal case assignment system or trial teams.
-These are typically the only ways the prosecutor can respond to a situation in which the assignment of cases is made to different courtrooms depending on their availability and case readiness.
-If the court uses individual docketing, where cases are assigned to either an individual judge or a courtroom, then the prosecutor can assign cases to individual attorneys (vertical prosecution) who retain control over them through disposition.
-Some jurisdictions use a hybrid system which again reflects the courts' docketing practices.
+Most are strongly influenced by the court's docketing system.
+For example, if the court uses a master calendar system for docketing, the prosecutor may respond by using either a horizontal case assignment system or trial teams to minimize scheduling conflicts.
+If the court uses individual docketing, where cases are assigned to either an individual judge or a courtroom, then the prosecutor can assign cases to trial teams or individual attorneys who retain control over them through disposition.
+Some jurisdictions use a hybrid system, which again reflects the courts' docketing practices.
 Here various attorneys may handle cases on a master calendar assignment schedule until they are assigned to a judge for trial.
 Then cases are assigned vertically or to teams in courtrooms.